Florida Bankruptcy Filing: When To Seek Solutions

-By Carlos Harrison | Last updated on August 17, 2022Bankruptcy, says attorney Paul Orshan, “should be the last option.”
+By Carlos Harrison | Last updated on January 28, 2026 Featuring practical insights from contributing attorneys Paul L. Orshan and Timothy S. KingcadeBankruptcy, says attorney Paul Orshan, “Should be the last option.”

-When people are dealing with what may seem like insurmountable debt, he advises them to consider their other possibilities first.
+When people are dealing with what may seem like insurmountable debt, Orshan advises them to consider their other possibilities first.
 Those include getting a consolidation loan and calling creditors to try to work out a new payment plan or reduced interest rate.

 Bankruptcy can involve losing real estate or other assets a person wants to keep.
 In some forms of bankruptcy, a court-appointed trustee may liquidate a person’s property to repay debts.
 The debtor seeking bankruptcy doesn’t get to decide what stays and what goes.